MohamedAhamed2100/Digital-Verification-using-SV-and-UVM/README.md

    export FIFO_ROOT=$HOME/path/to/syn_fifo
    ```

-Ensure that `$FIFO_ROOT` is set in environment pathes before invoking any of the make targets.
+Ensure that `$FIFO_ROOT` is set in environment variables before invoking any of the make targets.

 ## 3. Directory Structure